First, they made shoes for real champions out of ordinary sneakers, gradually changing the world of sports beyond recognition.

 11 Air Jordan

-In 1984, the company developed the Air Jordan name brand for the legendary basketball player Michael Jordan, later using the Jumpman as the logo of the jumping man.
-When the first Air Jordan branded sneakers were released, the future legend was still an NBA rookie.
+In 1984, the company developed the Air Jordan brand for legendary basketball player Michael Jordan, later starting to use the Jumpman as a logo.
+At the time when the first Air Jordan sneakers were released, the future legend was still an NBA rookie.
 It is known that the basketball player himself did not want to cooperate with Nike and agreed only under pressure from his parents.

 12. Ad recognition

-Nike has long supported the brand's strategy through partnerships with top athletes.
-The company has a lot of commercials on its account, recognized as the best by both consumers and industry experts.
-In particular, Nike became the first company in history to win the Cannes Advertiser of the Year award twice, in 1994 and 2003.
-Nike has also won two prestigious Emmy awards for best commercial.
+Nike has long supported the strategy of brand promotion through collaboration with the most famous athletes.
+The company has many commercials recognized as the best by both consumers and industry experts.
+In particular, Nike became the first company in history to receive the Cannes Advertising Festival prize in the Advertiser of the Year category twice - in 1994 and 2003.
+Nike has also won two prestigious Emmy awards for the best commercial.

 13. Not Made in the USA

-Despite the fact that Nike is one of the symbols of the United States, all production has long been withdrawn to developing countries as part of a program to optimize business and reduce costs.
-Nike owns 112 footwear factories in 12 countries.
-At the same time, almost half is in Vietnam, and the other half is made in China and Indonesia.
-Nike clothing is made in 334 factories in 36 countries, with 27% manufactured in China and 22% manufactured in Vietnam.
+Despite the fact that Nike is one of the symbols of the USA, all production has long been transferred to developing countries as part of a program to optimize business and reduce costs.
+Nike owns 112 shoe factories in 12 countries.
+Almost half of them are in Vietnam, and the other half are made in China and Indonesia.
+Nike clothing is sewn in 334 factories in 36 countries, with 27% of products made in China and 22% in Vietnam.

-In terms of market, 40% of all Nike products are sold in the US, while China accounts for 17% and Europe, the Middle East and Africa for a total of 26%.
+As for the sales market, 40% of all Nike products are sold in the USA, while China accounts for 17%, and Europe, the Middle East and Africa account for a total of 26%.
 In the ranking of the largest companies in the world, Nike ranks 280th, and in the list of the most expensive brands on the planet - 14th!